bearice/pping/README.md

 ## Why not ...

-There are a lot existing tools like fping or smokeping, would do the same things, but none of them would fullfil my requirement, like scaling, logging, or timestamps.
+There are a lot existing tools like `fping` or `smokeping`, would do the same things, but none of them would fullfil my requirement, like scaling, logging, or timestamps.

 ## Setup